jdspugh/jdspugh.github.io/_posts/2023-03-23-minimalist-login-system.md

 ---
 # Goal

 To produce a login system that is simpler and more secure than traditional username/password login systems.
+We will make an implementation using Node.js and Express.

 # Terminology